j34-chapman/Guard/docs/testing.md

 - For my use-case of the search bar, i managed to succesfully run an a auotmated test.
 I used test cafe to run the test in which it selected in the search bar and typed a specific search query and returned the correct results.
 - For testing the functions of the buttons used within the navigation bars of the webpage, i ran manual tests to see if the correct resulting page was reached and recorded the results below

-## Test Runs
-TODO: For each test described above, indicate the current status.
-Create a requirements traceability matrix to validate the completeness of the product.
 ## Requirements Traceability Matrix
 The table below contains all of the test data and its current status: